 Blackhole Pro blocks bad bots via their reported IP address.
 This setting enables you to whitelist bots based on their reported user agent.
 That way you will never block important things like Google, et al. Note: any strings entered here will be matched against the user agent via regular expression.
 Separate multiple strings with commas.

-Default: adsbot-google, aolbuild, apis-google, baidu, bingbot, bingpreview, butterfly, cloudflare, duckduckgo, embedly, facebookexternalhit, facebot, googlebot, ia_archiver, linkedinbot, mediapartners-google, msnbot, netcraftsurvey, outbrain, pinterest, quora, rogerbot, showyoubot, slackbot, slurp, sogou, teoma, tweetmemebot, twitterbot, urlresolver, vkshare, w3c_validator, wordpress, wprocketbot, yandex
+Default: a6-indexer, adsbot-google, ahrefsbot, aolbuild, apis-google, baidu, bingbot, bingpreview, butterfly, cloudflare, duckduckgo, embedly, facebookexternalhit, facebot, googlebot, ia_archiver, linkedinbot, mediapartners-google, msnbot, netcraftsurvey, outbrain, pinterest, quora, rogerbot, showyoubot, slackbot, slurp, sogou, teoma, tweetmemebot, twitterbot, uptimerobot, urlresolver, vkshare, w3c_validator, wordpress, wp rocket, yandex

 Here you can whitelist bots based on their IP address.
 Any IPs entered here will be matched against the reported IP address via regular expression.
 So you can block entire ranges of IPs by adding something like